U.S. consumer sentiment climbs in June

-NEW YORK U.S. consumer sentiment rose more than expected in June, a survey released on Friday showed.
+NEW YORK, June 12 U.S. consumer sentiment rose more than expected in June, a survey released on Friday showed.

 The University of Michigan's preliminary June reading on the overall index on consumer sentiment came in at 94.6, up from the final reading of 90.7 the month before.